nelsonfigueroa/nelson.cloud/content/posts/2026-03-23-i-created-my-first-ai-pull-request-and-i-feel-like-a-fraud.md

 I used Claude Code for that PR.
 I didn't learn anything.
 I felt like I was flinging slop over the wall to an open-source maintainer.
 I felt like a fraud and my impostor syndrome got worse.

 But here's the thing, I still contributed something of value.
-It’s something I have been wanting in hugo for a long time to syntax highlight [ERB](https://github.com/ruby/erb) snippets in my posts.
+It’s something I have been wanting in Hugo for a long time to syntax highlight [ERB](https://github.com/ruby/erb) snippets in my posts.
 It was approved and merged by the maintainer (thanks for dealing with my slop, [Alec](https://github.com/alecthomas)).

 It just feels odd.
-I know there are many people that are excited this new era of writing code.
+I know there are many people that are excited about this new era of writing code.
 But to me this has sucked out all of the fun.
 I have never felt like a bigger fraud in this field.
 I've always thought that I'm privileged that I get to have fun at all in my line of work.
 As Ori Bernstein says: ["using LLMs to write code is as fun as hiring a taskrabbit to solve my jigsaw puzzles"](https://orib.dev/nofun.html).

 But then again, I know that realistically I would not have the mental capacity or skill to create a pull request like that without AI tooling.
 My brain is already fried from work on most days.
 I don't think I would have been able to learn the codebase and get enough context to make that PR all by myself.
 It's a lot.
 I just wanted some ERB syntax highlighting for my little blog.